 David Henry Hwanghttp://barclayagency.com/site/speaker/david-henry-hwang

 According to Opera News, Hwang is America’s most-produced living opera librettist.
 He has written four works with composer Philip Glass, including 1000 Airplanes on the Roof, while other of his libretti have been performed at the Metropolitan Opera, Santa Fe Opera, Bavarian State Opera, Lincoln Center, Spoleto Festival USA and elsewhere.
 The Deutsche Grammofone recording of his libretto for Ainadamar won two Grammy Awards after having spent time at the top of Billboard magazine’s classical music charts.
-His most recent libretto is for An American Soldier, with music by Huang Ruo.
-The opera premiered at the Kennedy Center Terrace Theater in June 2014.
+He also wrote the libretto for An American Soldier, with music by Huang Ruo, which premiered at the Kennedy Center Terrace Theater in June 2014.
 Most recently he has written the libretto for Dream of the Red Chamber, with a score by Bright Sheng.
 The work was commissioned by, and will premiere at, the San Francisco Opera in September 2016

 Hwang's Broadway musicals include a new book for Rodgers & Hammerstein's Flower Drum Song, which earned a Tony nomination, and Disney’s Tarzan, which played on Broadway and has been running for six years in Europe.
 Hwang also co-wrote the book for the international hit Aida, with music and lyrics by Elton John and Tim Rice.
 It won four Tony Awards and ran over four years on Broadway.
 Currently, Hwang is writing The Forgotten Arm with singer/songwriter Aimee Mann and Paul Bryant, based on her album, for the Public Theatre.